dyo/dyo/README.md

 // create a render instance
 var render = dio.render(TodoApp, '.app')

 // call it when you want to render to the dom render(...props?, children?, forceUpdate?)

-// forceUpdate{Boolean} tells the render to force an initial mount
-// which clears the element and does an initial mount to it.
-// this is by default only executated on the initial render/ first time you
-// call the render instance.
 ```

 --